 The Story of Tillamook Rock Lighthouse

 In 1878, the government decided that ships sailing around Tillamook Head needed a lighthouse to guide their journey.
-Since there was no suitable place to build a lighthouse on the headland, they decided to utilize Tillamook Rock.
-Stone mason John Trewavas set off to survey the island in 1879.
-But when he attempted to land on the rock, his body was swept out to sea.
+Since there was no suitable place to build a lighthouse on the headland, they decided to utilize Tillamook Rock, which is 1.2 miles off the coast.
+Stonemason John Trewavas set off to survey the island in 1879.
+When he attempted to land on the rock, however, his body was swept out to sea.
 This was the first of many deaths that would occur at Tillamook Rock Lighthouse.

 Groups of men kept the Tillamook Rock Lighthouse shining for 77 years.
 But the isolation, constant storms, and blaring foghorns took a toll on the mental and physical conditions of the keepers.
 The men even reported hearing low, bone-chilling groans on the stairwell that led up to the lantern.
 The haunted light was decommissioned in 1957 and was replaced by a red whistle buoy.

 Tillamook Lighthouse fell into the hands of Mimi Morissette and Cathy Riley in 1980.
 They gutted and converted the structure into the Eternity at Sea Columbarium, a storage house for urns full of cremated human remains.
 The post-mortem museum collected 30 urns before the Oregon Mortuary and Cemetery Board took away its license in 1999.